 Shared Journeys is a new program that embraces West Vancouver’s rich cultural diversity, bringing people together through stories, conversation and activities.
 By exploring what we have in common, as well as our differences, this program inspires openness, respect and curiosity.
 Shared Journeys invites us to make new connections and to help build a strong and welcoming community.

 There are many ways to participate, including a One Book, One Community reading program; book chats; lectures; film screenings; an educational exhibit; a panel discussion and a winter celebration.
-We invite you to pick up a Shared Journeys Passport at the Launch Event for a full listing of programs.
+We invite you to pick up a Shared Journeys Passport at the Launch Event or at any of the Library Service desks for a full listing of programs.

 One Book, One Community

 We encourage everyone in West Vancouver to connect to this reading program by reading independently, attending a Library Book Chat or discussing it with your own book club this year.
-Copies of the book and a supporting guide will be available at the Information Desk.
+Copies of the book and a supporting guide are available at the Information Desk.

 For Book Clubs

-Delve into the power narrative of our book selection with your book club this year.
-Call or visit the Information Desk to borrow copies or borrow the guide to support your discussion!
+Delve into the powerful narrative of Homes with your book club this year.
+Call or visit the Information Desk to borrow copies of the book and/or to borrow the guide to support your discussion!

 Library Book Chats

-Join one of our book chats to discuss and explore ideas.
+Join one of our book chats to discuss and explore ideas in Homes.
 Led by Library facilitators, book chats will provide you with the opportunity to talk about compelling themes, to make new connections, share your stories and learn about the cultural diversity of West Vancouver.

 I've not always been a Canadian — Exhibition